-- against a Sheriff's decision on an appeal against a Children's Hearing may be made only on a point of law or a procedural irregularity. - against a Sheriff's decision in a specific issue appeal must also be on a point of law or procedural irregularity. - from Sheriff Appeal Court to Court of Session must be on an
+- 3. Appeal against a Sheriff decision to the Sheriff Appeal Court - against a Sheriff's decision on an appeal against a Children's Hearing may be made only on a point of law or a procedural irregularity. - against a Sheriff's decision in a specific issue appeal must also be on a point of law or procedural irregularity. - from Sheriff Appeal Court to Court of Session must be on an important point of principle or practice or there is some other compelling reason.
+Permission to appeal must be obtained from the Sheriff Appeal Court or, if refused, from the Court of Session.